oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_custom.md

 spiritlhl/pve:7_aarch64
 ```

-The web panel is actually opened in the container, but the network has used the host mode, the port of the PVE is about the same as the port of the host used.
+The web panel runs inside the container, but networking uses host mode, so PVE ports are exposed on host network interfaces.

 But here the login username and password become ```root``` and ```root```, if you need to change it please ```docker exec -it pve /bin/bash``` enter and change the password of root, then press ```ctrl``` key and ```A+D``` to exit.

-There are many bugs need to be fixed, welcome to PR to solve the problem, the actual test on the Ubuntu system host machine to install ```Proxmox VE``` panel success, solved the problem of installing ```Proxmox VE``` over the network can only be used to use the Debian system as a host machine!
+This path is experimental and may contain unresolved bugs.
+PRs are welcome.
+It has been validated on Ubuntu hosts to provide an alternative to Debian-only host assumptions in standard workflows.

 ## Optimizing the memory footprint of Proxmox-VE on low-configuration systems